vast-coding/toy-robot/README.md

 ### Other terminal commands

-`npm run test:watch` for developement and debugging `npm run docs` generate documentation using typedocs
+`npm run test:watch` for developement and debugging `npm run docs` generate documentation using TypeDoc